jappeace/jappeaceApplication/content/pragmatic-haskell-message-servant.md

 ```haskell
 messageFile :: FilePath
 ```
-The type `FilePath` is just an alias for a string.
-Eg: `type FilePath = String`, in other words we can use them interchangeably.
+The type `FilePath` is just an alias for a `String`: `type FilePath = String`.
-Using `FilePath` is just an extra bit of documentation for code readability.
+In other words we can use them interchangeably.
+`FilePath` acts as documentation.

 ```haskell
 messageFile = "messages.txt"